PriorMark

 Glossary

-Plain-language definitions for every technical and legal term used on PriorMark — no prior knowledge of cryptography, blockchain, or patent law required.
+Plain-language definitions for every technical and legal term used on PriorMark — no prior knowledge of cryptography, blockchain, or technical expertise required.

 ED25519